IBM-Blockchain-Archive/marbles/.bluemix/README.md

 # Toolchain for Marbles

-This repo contains code to integrate IBP (IBM Blockchain Platform) and Marbles via IBM DevOps (aka Toolchain).
+This folder contains code to integrate IBP (IBM Blockchain Platform) and Marbles via IBM DevOps (aka Toolchain).
 To see this code in action click the "Get Marbles" button below.
 **This will create a IBM Blockchain Platform service instance and a nodes js application in IBM Cloud** (which will incur costs).